Esukhia/teachingtibetan.com/docs/reception/strategy_cues_infer.md

 <!-- div:right-panel -->

-> Can understand a large part of many TV programmes on topics of personal interest such as interviews, short lectures and news reports when the delivery is relatively slow and clear.
+> Can exploit different types of connectors (numerical, temporal, logical) and the role of key paragraphs in the overall organisation in order to better understand the argumentation in a text.
+Can extrapolate the meaning of a section of a text by taking into account the text as a whole.
+Can identify the meaning of unfamiliar words/signs from the context on topics related to their field and interests.
+Can extrapolate the meaning of occasional unknown words/signs from the context and deduce sentence meaning, provided the topic discussed is familiar.